markizano/ytffmpeg/CryptoTalk/WhatsACrypto/stablecoins/readme.md

 [#TheBlock](https://www.theblockcrypto.com/post/113874/tether-new-reserves-report-june-2021-treasury-bills).

 # GUSD
 GUSD is provided by Gemini, which was founded by the Winklevoss twins!
+To quote their website:
-"Gemini is a U.S. company regulated by the New York Department of Financial Services.
+"Gemini is a U.S. company
+regulated by the New York Department of Financial Services.
 GUSD reserves are eligible for FDIC insurance up to $250,000 per user while custodied with State Street Bank and Trust" as per their [website](https://www.gemini.com/dollar).
 It is also available as an ERC-20 token.